MikeSchiessl/gc-logs/README.md

 - export "tags" and save to CSV
 ---
 # Changelog
+## v0.0.5
+ - Fixed a bug in the authentication handling which led to an issue with GC v50.4 Please update to this version before upgrading GC to v50.4

 ## v0.0.4(beta)
  - Added audit trail (thx for the nudge @Markus)